Skip to main content

 Dr. Felicia Presenza is a care of the elderly physician working in Sudbury, ON.
 She works at St. Joseph’s Continuing Care Centre on the rehab floor, and also provides dementia care at memory clinics.
 She has a geriatric-focused family practice and is faculty with The Review Course helping family medicine residents prepare for their CCFP exam.

-Dr. Presenza provided clinical leadership for the benzodiazepine use in older adults topic and the fall prevention and management topic.
+Dr. Presenza provided clinical leadership for the benzodiazepine use in older adults topic and the fall prevention and management topic and was offered compensation for her role.

 Clinical Working Group